gatsbyjs/gatsby/docs/blog/2020-01-30-why-gatsby-is-better-with-javascript/index.md

 [Adding App and Website Functionality](/docs/adding-app-and-website-functionality/) [Understanding React Hydration](/docs/react-hydration/)

-_This article was edited to remove an implication that images are as impactuful on performance as JavaScript_
+_This article was edited to remove an implication that images are as impactful on performance as JavaScript_